 William holds an MBA from the Fuqua School of Business at Duke University and BS and MS degrees in Computer Science from North Carolina State University.

-Mitchell Golner is the Managing Partner of DreamIt Ventures Israel.
+Mitchell Golner is the Managing Director of DreamIt New York.
 He is the pioneering force behind the DreamIt Israel program; a hi-tech business manager, advisor, and angel investor.

 In 2009, Mitchell founded Tangramix, Ltd., a strategic advisory firm focused on providing business advisory services to companies in Israel.
 Previously, he was based in China as the business manager for Zoran’s Consumer DVD business, with over $130M in annual sales worldwide.